-Sanuk make a lot of really comfy sandals, one of their best the Men’s Fraid Not Flip flop is particular favorite of many.
+Sanuk make a lot of really comfy sandals, one of their best the Men’s Fraid Not Flip flop is a particular favorite of many.
 It has a soft EVA footbed with suede lining, which is great for absorbing sweat and helping to stop your feet from slipping off the footbed.
-The strap is a frayed canvas that has a terry cloth liner that is notable for its worn in look.
-Sanuk’s are generally known for being pretty good quality, so you should be able to get a number of years out of this design.
+The strap is a frayed canvas that has a terry cloth liner that is notable for its worn-in look.
+Sanuk’s are generally known for being pretty good quality, so you should be able to get many years out of this design.

 Available from Amazon